 In the end, Barack Obama's biggest failure was not just an ability to get the economy going again, but his decision to ignore the economy altogether and focus on left wing pet projects, otherwise called "never let a crisis go to waste."
 He did so by increasing welfare spending and government oversight of more sectors of the economy, piling trillions of debt on top of a trillion dollar government transformation of health care that will eventually break this nation's back.

 You want to borrow $6 trillion, fine, but at least show me something for your efforts.
 There is nothing but debt and deficits and meager economic news as far as the eye can see thanks to the failed policies of the past four years.
-Even if Barack Obama loses, the going will be tough, but it will be tougher if he wins, which is looking less likely.
+Even if Barack Obama loses, the going will be tough, but it will be tougher if he wins.

-And so President Obama has no record to run on other than pivoting at the 11th hour on gay marriage, ending "Don't Ask Don't Tell", and providing free contraception for women.
+President Obama has no record to run on other than pivoting at the 11th hour on gay marriage, ending "Don't Ask Don't Tell", and providing free contraception for women.
 Hooray.
-This is closer to a student body president's platform for reelection than the leader of the free world.
+This is closer to a student body president's platform for re-election than the leader of the free world.
 "Hey, kids, vote for me and I'll put free condoms in the Recreation Center."

 The president has failed to outline a vision for the next four years that gives Americans any hope.
 And this is his campaign's other problem.
-His slogan is Forward, in essence an admission of his lack of new ideas and more of a promise to keep pressing ahead in the spend-and-borrow direction he's been taking us, nevermind the headwinds.
+His slogan is Forward, which is less of an idea than it is a promise to keep pressing ahead in the spend-and-borrow direction he's been taking us, consequences be damned and nevermind the headwinds.

-America's economy and status in the world needs a u-turn and if you're an independent, there's no reason to believe a Romney Presidency could be worse than the past four years.
+America's economic situation needs a u-turn and if you're an independent, there's no reason to believe a Romney Presidency would be worse than the past four years.
 Which is why the Romney Ryan ticket is winning independents despite the scare tactics being used by Democrats; over-the-top rhetoric from "the war on women" to "they're gonna put you back in chains."

 It all shapes up or at least points toward a Republican victory on Election Night.
 For all the talk of Romney having to win Ohio, no one is counting on a victory there more than Barack Obama.
 Romney can still get to 270 with New Hampshire and Wisconsin or Colorado, Nevada, and Iowa.
 Of these, Nevada seems the least likely.
 Compare that with Obama, who has no other state where things are trending up.
 Every other state is either tightening or if Romney has a lead, its widening (see Florida, Indiana, North Carolina, and Missouri for example).